flagman5/seamlessopen/README.md

  App:
  - splash screen: get started button with form to fill out, store profile
- - If address is not within NJ, display NJ only
  - logged in: edit profile, view history or start open housing
   - edit profile
   - view history: list of attended open houses